Oliver Peake

-Oliver John Peake (born 11 September 2006) is an Australian cricketer who plays Australian domestic cricket for Victoria and the Melbourne Renegades.
+Oliver John Peake (born 11 September 2006) is a professional Australian cricketer who has represented Australia in One Day International cricket, and plays Australian domestic cricket for Victoria and the Melbourne Renegades.
 He is a left-handed batsman and right-arm off-break bowler.

 Early life

-Born in Geelong in Victoria, Peake attended St Joseph’s College and later Geelong Grammar School on a sporting scholarship.
+Born in Geelong in Victoria, Peake attended St Joseph's College and later Geelong Grammar School on a sporting scholarship.
 His father is former Victorian cricketer Clinton Peake.

+Peake also played Australian rules football as a junior, playing junior football for St Mary's Sporting Club, and also played 2 matches for the Geelong Falcons at under-16 level in the Talent League before focusing on cricket.

 Domestic career

 Peake played with South Barwon Cricket Club, playing for two seasons with his father, before going on to play for Geelong Cricket Club in Victorian Premier Cricket.
 He was named the Australian Cricket Society Male Young Cricketer of the Year in October 2024.

 In November 2024, he was selected to play second XI cricket for Victoria.
 On 18 January 2025, he made his Big Bash League debut for Melbourne Renegades against Brisbane Heat.
 Peake also made his first-class debut in that same season, playing Victoria's final Sheffield Shield match of the 2024-25 season, against Western Australia at the WACA Ground.
 Peake top scored for Victoria in the first innings, with a contribution of 52.
 He was awarded a rookie state contract in May 2025.
+The following month, he signed his first full BBL contract with the Melbourne Renegades.

+On 15 December 2025, Peake scored his first BBL half century in his second match, against Brisbane Heat, scoring 57 from 29 balls.

+Peake joined the San Francisco Unicorns for the 2026 Major League Cricket season, his first overseas franchise T20 deal.
+He also played for the franchise in the 2026 Global Super League, an invitational Twenty20 competiton held annually in Guyana.